Please note: All transfer courses submitted for credit are subject to approval by the Undergraduate Enrollment Services Center.

 - Only courses where a grade of C- or above is earned will be transferred for credit.
 However, some majors require a different minimum grade.

-- No Transfer Inquiry is needed for courses that are transferred from institutions with Articulation Agreements with APU.
-Check to see if your school has an Articulation Agreement with APU.
+- No Transfer Inquiry is needed for courses that are included on an Articulation Agreement with APU.